ryx/datalayer.js/README.md

 ## Configuration
 After including the datalayer.js module you have to call the `initialize` method on the global instance to perform basic setup and tell datalayer.js which plugins to load.
 Options are provided using a configuration object that is passed to the initialize method.
 You can read more about the available options in the [documentation for the initialize method](#).

+### Plugins and Rules
 The `plugins` option decides which plugins you want to use.
 It expects an array with object literals, that define a plugin `type` and an optional `rule`.
-The rule is *very important* - it determines under which conditions a plugin receives events.
+The rule is *very important*.
+It determines under which conditions a plugin receives events.
 Simply put - when the rule evaluates to `true` (or is not defined at all) the plugin will receive events, otherwise it will be ignored during [broadcast](#).
 Read more about that under [Rule Configuration](#).

 ```javascript
 datalayer.initialize({